Abensberger/LazERP/README.md

 # LazERP
-a Lazarus clone of Windows10CRMDemo
+a Lazarus clone of Delphis - Windows10CRMDemo